ABISHEK-RAJ-AP/Enhanced-Microdroppler-based-target-classification/README.md

 ## 🔍 Introduction

 In today’s world, drones are increasingly used for both productive and malicious purposes.
-Security agencies, commercial facilities, and even private individuals face risks from unauthorized drone activity. **AeroSync** solves this problem by employing **advanced radar-based micro-Doppler signature analysis** to differentiate drones from birds or other clutter in real-time.
+Security agencies, commercial facilities, and even private individuals face risks from unauthorized drone activity. **AeroCheck** solves this problem by employing **advanced radar-based micro-Doppler signature analysis** to differentiate drones from birds or other clutter in real-time.

 The system integrates **Transformer-based deep learning** to identify temporal features while utilizing **parametric analysis** (AIC/MDL) to extract key harmonic components, resulting in enhanced classification precision.